jooo0922/opengl-text-rendering/README.md

-# opengl-text-rendering
+# OpenGL Text Rendering

+## Overview

-Example code for OpenGL text rendering practice
+This project is example code for OpenGL text rendering practice.